usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 }
 {{< /highlight >}}

-In the above example, OSCAL we add an object to the `document-ids` array to track the "Document Series" identified by the [Digital Object Identifier](https://www.doi.org/driven_by_DOI.html) (DOI) System using the identifier `10.1000/182`.
+In the above example, OSCAL we add an object to the `document-ids` array to track the "Document Series" identified by the DOI `10.1000/182`.

 The DOI System is indicated using the `scheme` property value `http://www.doi.org/`, which is standardized in OSCAL ([XML](/reference/latest/complete/xml-definitions/#/field/oscal-metadata/document-id/scheme), [JSON/YAML](/reference/latest/complete/json-definitions/#/field/oscal-metadata/document-id/scheme)).
-A schema is required to be a [URI](/reference/datatypes/#uri).
+A scheme is required to be a [URI](/reference/datatypes/#uri).
 {{% /tab %}}
 {{% tab %}}
 {{< highlight yaml "linenos=table" >}}